 Hellroaring Basin Project

-In Spring 2020 Whitefish Mountain Resort will begin a multi-phase project that will increase accessibility and improve terrain variety in Hellroaring Basin.
-This initial phase will include, clearing timber for new runs and lift line, as well as gladed areas adjacent to runs, and re-sloping areas on the Hell Fire run to eliminate the negative grades.
-Phase 1 is expected to be completed by the fall of 2020.
+In Spring 2020 Whitefish Mountain Resort began a multi-phase project that will increase accessibility and improve terrain variety in Hellroaring Basin.
+The initial phase included clearing timber for new runs and the lift line, as well as glading areas adjacent to runs, and re-sloping areas on the Hell Fire run to eliminate the negative grades.
+Phase 1 was completed in the fall of 2020.
 Phase 2 includes relocating Chair 8 in 2021, which will allow the resort to open Hellroaring Basin earlier in the season.

 Phase 1 Spring-Fall 2020